JBalloonist/courses-sql-for-spreadsheets-users-robert-ward/slides/chapter_1_cff168ddadbf61da35eed7de862fec5f.md

 `@script`
-Lets look at at Max for our first example.
 Here we have the same dataset as in our spreadsheet but stored in a SQL table.
 We want to find the highest number from the episodes column.
 Just as in our previous aggregation exercises, we write a SELECT statement followed by the function - SELECT Max(episodes) FROM podcasts.
 In this example we leave out the GROUP BY statement because we do not have any additional columns.

 ---